B-Xi/TGRS_2021_MDN-ASP/README.md

 Training and Test Process
 --
-Please simply run the 'run_demo.m' to reproduce our MSC-EDKELM results on [IndianPines](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Indian_Pines) dataset.
-You can obtain the classification accuracies (15 training samples per class) and the corresponding classification maps shown below.
+Please firstly run the 'generate_train_val_test_gt.m' to generate the training and test maps.
+Then, run 'construct_multi_mat.py' to construct the multi-direction samples.
+Finally, run 'main_MDN_ASP.py' to reproduce the MDN-ASP results on [IndianPines](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Indian_Pines) data set.
+The training samples distribution and the obtained classification map are shown below.
 We have successfully test it on Ubuntu 16.04 and Windows systems with Matlab R2017b.
+Part of the source code are employed from the works of [DR-CNN](https://fdss.bit.edu.cn/yjdw/js/153191.htm) and [SSRN](https://github.com/zilongzhong/SSRN).

 <div align=center><p float="center">
 <img src="/Image/falsecolorimage.jpg" width="200"/>